WPS may refer to any of the following:

 1. When referring to a file or file extension, .WPS is a file extension used with Microsoft Works versions 6 to Microsoft Works version 9.
 For users who need to open a Microsoft Works files, you can still use Microsoft Word to open these files.

-2. When referring to a network, WPS is short for Wi-Fi Protected Setup and is a method of establishing a connection between a wireless device and a wireless router that was released in 2007.
+2. When referring to a network, WPS is short for Wi-Fi Protected Setup.
+It is a method of establishing a connection between a wireless device and a wireless router that was released in 2007.
 To connect a wireless device to a router, you need to know the router name (SSID) and its password.
 However, with WPS you could connect to the network using any of the methods below.

 Some manufacturers may also refer to WPS or the WPS button as EZSetup or Push 'n' Connect.